 Most of the content on USWAG's website is for members-only.
 If you are NOT a USWAG member, find out how to join.

 The Environmental Protection Agency (EPA) has issued a national risk-based disposal approval for PCB Remediation Waste.
-This approval, which has also been posted on EPA's website, allows USWAG members who generate PCB remediation waste with concentrations of <50 ppm PCB to dispose of those wastes in non-TSCA disposal facilities.
+USWAG's Risk-Based Approval to Dispose of PCB Remediation Waste, which has also been posted on EPA's website, allows USWAG members who generate PCB remediation waste with concentrations of <50 ppm PCB to dispose of those wastes in non-TSCA disposal facilities.